All about birds

 Bird migration

-More than half of NA’s breeding birds migrate.
+More than half of the N.A. breeding birds migrate.
 And, they face horrendous hazards.
-Window glass collisions alone are estimated to kill at least 98 million migrating birds every year.
+Windowglass collisions alone are estimated to kill at least 98 million migrating birds every year.
 Power lines, windmills, and automobiles take a huge toll.
 Some drown when they’re overcome by exhaustion while flying over large bodies of water.
 All this, and predators to worry about, too, including sport hunters.
-Why do they put themselves at such risk year after year?

-The answer is simple: Food.
-They fly north in the spring in anticipation of ample food sources.
-In the fall, things wind down, insects begin to hibernate, and flowering plants go dormant.
-So, birds head south to warmer weather, where they’ll find food.
-Even some birds of prey, like eagles, have to move if rivers freeze and prevent them from catching fish.
+They put themselves at such risk to find food and favorable weather.
+They fly north in the spring in anticipation of ample food sources, such as insects, seeds, and berries.
+In the fall, things wind down as insects begin to hibernate, and flowering plants go dormant.
+So, they head south where they’re sure to find what they need.

-Some birds relocate only a few miles.
-Others that don’t typically migrate will do it, too, if their food sources dwindle like, say, during a drought.
-(A new location can become permanent if conditions don’t improve.)
+Some birds relocate only a few miles, as needed.
+Birds that don’t typically migrate might move farther south if winter conditions become too harsh.
+This phenomenon, known as “irruption,” occurs when birds move beyond their usual range in response to environmental stressors such as severe weather, food shortages, or habitat changes.
+It’s unpredictable and not true migration.
+A new location can become permanent if conditions don’t improve.
 Birds may also migrate in search of better nesting sites.
-Some members of a migrating species don’t migrate, but remain year-round in one general area.
-For instance, many Canada Geese, known for flying north in the summer to Canada, now stay in southern areas year-round.
+Some members of a species that typically migrates may begin to remain year-round in one general area.
+For instance, many Canada Geese, Branta canadensis, known for flying north in the summer to Canada, now stay in southern areas year-round.

 For birds that migrate long distances in the spring and fall, their signal is day length.
-Longer days in the spring sends them north, and shorter days in the fall, starts them heading south.
+Longer days in the spring send them north, and shorter days in the fall start them heading south.
 They fatten up ahead of time and begin to form flocks.
 When weather conditions are just right, they’re off!
 Some fly at night (most songbirds do).
-They generally fly at 20 to 30 miles per hour (32 to 48 km/h) and at heights between 1,500 and 6,000 feet (0.5 and 1.8 km).
+They generally fly at 20 to 30 miles per hour (32–48 kmh) and at heights between 1,500 and 6,000 feet (0.5–1.8 km).
 Some go much, much higher.
-Bar-headed Geese have been recorded flying at more than 5.5 miles high (8.8 km)!
+Bar-headed Geese, Anser indicus, have been recorded flying at more than 5.5 miles high (8.8 km)!

 Birds may fly unbelievably long distances.
-Some Ruby-throated Hummingbirds, which weigh a scant 0.125 ounces (3.5 g), make a 600-mile (966 km), non-stop flight across the Gulf of Mexico between the Yucatan Peninsula and the southern US coast twice a year.
-The champion migrator, though, is the Arctic Tern, which migrates about 44,000 miles (29,000 km) round-trip (you read that right!) between Greenland and Antarctic every year, making stops along the way.
-The champion non-stop fliers are Bar-tailed Godwits.
+Some Ruby-throated Hummingbirds, Archilochus colubris, which weigh a scant 0.125 ounces (3.5 g), make a 600-mile (966 km), non-stop flight across the Gulf of Mexico between the Yucatan Peninsula and the southern U.S. coast twice a year.
+The champion migrator, though, is the Arctic Tern, Sterna paradisaea, which migrates about 44,000 miles (29,000 km) round-trip (you read that right!) between Greenland and the Antarctic every year, making stops along the way.
+The champion non-stop fliers are Bar-tailed Godwits, Limosa lapponica.
 A female was tracked flying 7,145 miles (11,500 km)—nonstop—from Alaska to New Zealand!
-She’s just one of 70,000 that make that journey in September and return the following March.
+She’s just one of 70,000 who make that journey in September and return the following March.
 They do it without eating or drinking over a period of about nine days.

 Bar-Tailed Godwit standing in water

-Bar-Tailed Godwit, Limosa lapponica.
-(Ian Kirk/Wikimedia; CC BY 2.0)
+Bar-Tailed Godwit, Limosa lapponica (Ian Kirk / Wiki; CC BY 2.0)

 Depending on the species, birds eat seeds, nuts, fruit, nectar, insects, fish and other sea creatures, reptiles, amphibians, other birds, mammals, and carrion.
 If it’s organic, one bird or another will eat it.